Kem0111/python-project-83/README.md

 This SEO Page Analyzer is a simple web application designed to help you evaluate the SEO-friendliness of your web pages.
 It provides insights into key factors that impact search engine rankings, making it easier for you to optimize your website and improve its visibility in search engine results.

-### Features

-Analyze on-page SEO factors, such as title tags, meta descriptions, and heading tags.
-Evaluate keyword density and distribution throughout the page content.
-Check for optimized image alt attributes.
-Assess the structure and hierarchy of your website's URLs.
-Provide suggestions on improving the overall SEO of your web pages.
-Live Demo

-Check out the live demo of the SEO Page Analyzer here: https://page-analyzer-61uw.onrender.com

-Replace your-app-name with the actual name of your deployed application.

 ### Usage